MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 If the bot defines a sign-in button, the sign-in flow for bots will be triggered similarly to the sign-in flow from a card button in a message stream.
 It is up to the developer to decide which permissions to ask for the user to consent.
 This approach is recommended if you need a token with permissions beyond `openId`, for example, if you want to exchange the token for graph resources.

 If the bot is not providing a sign-in button on the card, it triggers user consent for a minimal set of permissions.
-This token is useful for basic authentication and getting the user email address.
+This token is useful for basic authentication and getting the user's email address.

 **C# token request without a sign-in button**: